RicoJia/ricojia.github.io/_posts/2018/2018-06-10-docker-compose-profile.markdown

 ### Listing Profiles

-- List profiles with : `docker compose config --profiles`
+- List static profiles (but not the real active ones) with : `docker compose config --profiles`

     ```
     adminer